RussellHankins/websocket-chat-server/README.md

 		Leaves a chatroom.
 Returns a userleftchatroom message or an error.
 	login(messageid,username,password)
 		Logs in.
-Returns success or error messages. logout(messageid,disconnect)
+Returns success or error messages.
+		If the user isn't found then it will call a hard coded api url to get the userid or a user not found message. logout(messageid,disconnect)
 		Logs the connection out.
 If disconnect is not 0, then also disconnects.
 		Sends a success message if disconnect == 0.
-		Sends an error message if you're already logged out and disconnect == 0.
+		Sends an error message if you're already logged out and disconnect == 0. nop()
-	nop()
 		No operation.
 This is used by the client to keep the connection alive.
 No response.
 	read_directory(messageid,subdirectory) - Not finished.